RedisLabs/redislabs-docs/content/rc/billing-and-payments.md

 To add a new payment method:

-1. Sign in to the Redis Cloud [admin portal](https://app.redislabs.com/).
-(Create an account if you don't already have one.)

-2. Use the admin console menu to select **Billing & Payments** and then select the **Payment Methods** tab.
+1. In the Redis Cloud [admin portal](https://app.redislabs.com/), select **Billing & Payments** and then select the **Payment Methods** tab.

-3. Select **Add credit card** and then provide the details.
+2. Select **Add credit card** and then provide the details.

     {{<image filename="images/rc/billing-add-credit-card.png" width="300px" alt="Select Add Credit Card to add a new payment method" >}}{{< /image >}}

-4. If your billing address is different from your account address, locate the **Billing address** section, deactivate **Use account address**, and then provide the appropriate details.
+3. If you need to change the account billing address for this card, activate the **Change Address** slider and enter the new billing address.

-    {{<image filename="images/rc/billing-update-billing-address.png" width="300px" alt="Deactive the Use account address slider to specfy a different billing address." >}}{{< /image >}}
+    {{<image filename="images/rc/billing-update-billing-address.png" width="300px" alt="Deactivate the Use account address slider to specify a different billing address." >}}{{< /image >}}

+    {{< note >}}
+Changing the billing address to your account will remove any payment methods associated with the old billing address.
+    {{< /note >}}

-5. Use the **Save Card** button to save your changes.
+4. Select the **Add Credit Card** button to save your changes.

     {{<image filename="images/rc/button-billing-save-card.png" width="100px" alt="Use the Save Card button to save new payment details." >}}{{< /image >}}

+## Edit billing address

+To edit the account billing address:

+1. In the Redis Cloud [admin portal](https://app.redislabs.com/), select **Billing & Payments** and then select the **Payment Methods** tab.

+2. Select the **Credit Card actions** menu on the upper-right hand corner of the payment method and select **Edit billing address**.

+    IMAGE: Credit card options kebab open

+3. Enter the new billing address.
+You must re-enter your payment method details to confirm your address change.

+    IMAGE: Edit billing address screen

+    {{< note >}}
+Changing the billing address to your account will remove any payment methods associated with the old billing address.
+See See [Add payment method](#add-payment-method) to learn how to add a payment method back to your account.
+    {{< /note >}}

+## Edit mailing address

+To edit the mailing address associated with a payment method:

+1. In the Redis Cloud [admin portal](https://app.redislabs.com/), select **Billing & Payments** and then select the **Payment Methods** tab.

+2. Select the **Credit Card actions** menu on the upper-right hand corner of the payment method and select **Edit mailing address**.

+    IMAGE: Credit card options kebab open

+3. Enter the new mailing address.

+    IMAGE: Edit mailing address screen

 ## Apply coupon

 Coupons apply credits to your Redis Enterprise Cloud account.
 To redeem a coupon:

-1. Sign in to the Redis Cloud [admin portal](https://app.redislabs.com/).
-(Create an account if you don't already have one.)

-2. Use the admin console menu to select **Billing & Payments** and then select the **Credits** tab.
+1. In the Redis Cloud [admin portal](https://app.redislabs.com/), select **Billing & Payments** and then select the **Credits** tab.

-3. Enter the coupon code and then select the **Apply** button.
+2. Enter the coupon code and then select the **Apply** button.

     {{<image filename="images/rc/button-billing-payments-apply.png" width="80px" alt="Use the Apply button to redeem a coupon." >}}{{< /image >}}

     The value of the coupon is applied to your account when accepted.

 For help, contact [Support](https://support.redislabs.com).